devcontainers/images/src/dotnet/README.md

 done.
 ```

 Now this certificate will survive container rebuilds.
-The certificate will also be trusted by code running inside the container like `System.Net.HttpClient`, or tools like wget and curl.
+The certificate will also be trusted by code running inside the container like `System.Net.HttpClient`, or tools like `wget` and `curl`.
 If needed, you can use Docker Desktop to export the development certificate to a local directory, in case you need to add it to any other trust stores.

-#### Alternate solution
+### Enabling HTTPS in ASP.NET using your own dev certificate

-You can mount an exported copy of your local dev certificate.
-This solution is only suitable for private projects, as the password will become part of your `devcontainer.json`.
-Do not apply this solution to team projects or open source projects.
+You can mount an exported copy of your local dev certificate for enhanced convenience.
+This solution is ideal for private projects, but please note that the password will be included in your `devcontainer.json`.
+Avoid using this method for team projects or open source projects to maintain security best practices.

 1. Export the local certificate using the following command: